 John Guy.
 Fellow of History at Clare College, Cambridge, he specialises in English history during the Tudors and is well-known for his books and broadcasts on the subject.
 He won the 2004 Whitbread Prize for his biography of Mary Queen of Scots, which was made into a major film.
 His latest book is an acclaimed biography of Sir Thomas Gresham.

 Glenn Richardson.
 Professor of Early Modern History at St Mary’s University, Twickenham.
 He has written widely on Tudor England’s political and cultural relations with Continental Europe and on Renaissance monarchy.
-His most recent book is The Field of Cloth of Gold (2013) and his new biography on Cardinal Wolsey is in press.
+His most recent books are The Field of Cloth of Gold (2013) and his new biography on Cardinal Wolsey (2020).

 Session 1: 3pm–6pm